Super-smart resources to help you win

 Sales proposals that create a chronological narrative of solution and events tend to grab more attention than over-selling content or irrelevant answers.
 To tell a story with your sales proposal:

 Answers can work together to make a clear narrative for an engaging story.
 When you endeavor to write your next sales proposal remember to set the stage for your reader with storytelling techniques that map to client requirements.
+Proposal management software or RFP software can help you map your story to RFP requirements.

 What’s more fun than reading about yourself?
 We know you’re compelled to write about how wonderful you are and why you’re fit to win the contract.
 While you certainly are wonderful, try to talk about your company a little less and talk about the buyer more.
 Start your responses with “you” language and continue to use the same second-person POV throughout the sales proposal.